 How a church became a school

-The declining congregation of Laurelwood United Methodist Church (UMC) had been praying for more children to come to church.
+Prior to 2004, the declining congregation of Laurelwood United Methodist Church (UMC) had been praying for more children to come to church.
 While Mt.
 Scott Learning Center may not have been what they envisioned at the time, what has become of this historic church in SE Portland could not be more in line with the role it once served for our community.

 “It is such a blessing that Mt.
-Scott Learning Center inhabits, thrives, and touches so many lives at our former church site,” says Lowell Greathouse, mission and ministry coordinator for the United Methodist Church’s Oregon-Idaho Annual Conference.
+Scott Learning Center inhabits, thrives, and touches so many lives at our former church site,” says Lowell Greathouse, former mission and ministry coordinator for the United Methodist Church’s Oregon-Idaho Annual Conference.
 “Those who called that place home over the years would be so proud to see what has been done with the space.”

 Mt.
-Scott began leasing the education center space at Laurelwood UMC in 2004.
+Scott began leasing the education center space at Laurelwood UMC in the fall of 2004.
 By that time, the church congregation had shrunk to a handful of people that met on Sundays in a small community room.
 The once bustling but now abandoned church sanctuary – as well as the rest of the building and surrounding property – was in desperate need of repair and rejuvenation.